kirkgo/devops-advanced/ansible-with-aws-labs.md

-# DevOps Advamced - Ansible with Terraform and AWS - Hands-On Lab
+# DevOps Advanced - Ansible with Terraform and AWS - Hands-On Lab

 ## Table of Contents
 1. [Prerequisites](#prerequisites)